This post may contain affiliate links.

 Now I’d LOVE to hear from you…

-Have you ever reduced your training regimen and seen even better performance or body composition changes by exercising less?
+Have you ever reduced your training regimen and seen an even better performance or body composition changes by exercising less?

 Share your story in the comments below!